burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Exceptions to the One Definition Rule

 You can read about that in detail in ([1], 9.2.3 p.
 248).
-But essentially it can be more than one definition of the following things in different translation units (С фтв С++ source files):
+But essentially it can be more than one definition of the following things in different translation units (С++ source files):

 1. Class type
 2. Enumeration type
-3. Inline function with external linkage
+3. Inline function definition with external linkage
 4. Class Template
-5. Non-static function template
+5. Function template
 6. Static data member of a class template
 7. Member function of a class template
-8. Template specialization for which some template parameters are not specified
+8. Template partial specialization (template for which some template parameters are not specified)

 The same definitions are acceptable when:

 1. They are located in different translation units
 2. They definitions are identical token by token
-3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself and it is assigned to the toolkit.)
+3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself and it is assigned to the building toolkit.)

 Details about exceptions to the One Definition Rule are described in ([6], C++2003, p.23, §3.2/5).